aminblm/52WeeksOfAI-Challenge/README.md

 1. Like, retweet and comment “I’m in! #52WeeksOfAI” this [tweet](https://twitter.com/aminblm/status/1664526401888813057?s=20)
 2. Join the community of 52WeeksOfAI - [TranscendAI](https://twitter.com/52WeeksOfAI)
+3. Join the newsletter to never miss a news release: https://aminblm.substack.com/
-3. Start Engaging with the community and discussing ideas to take them to reality
+4. Start Engaging with the community and discussing ideas to take them to reality